streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Is it going to be asked for POIs and should be disabled by default? [`AddWheelchairAccessBusiness`](app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt) may be a good base.

 Quests are grouped in [one folder](app/src/main/java/de/westnordost/streetcomplete/quests).

+Implementing quest by duplicating and modifiying existing one is the recommended method.

 ### Locating a quest